fpgadeveloper/rpi-camera-fmc/docs/source/build_instructions.rst

 #.
 Set the target board by running the command: ``set target <board>`` where the possible values for the target board
    are: ``zcu104``, ``zcu102_hpc0``, ``zcu102_hpc1``, ``zcu106_hpc0``, ``pynqzu``, ``genesyszu``, ``uzev``.
 For
    example, to set the target board to PYNQ-ZU, run the command: ``set target pynqzu``.
 #.
+Run the build script with the command ``source build.tcl``.
 Vivado will run the script and generate the project.
    When it's finished, click Generate bitstream.
 #.
 When the bitstream is successfully generated, select `File->Export->Export Hardware`.
    In the window that opens, tick "Include bitstream" and "Local to project".
 #.
 To build the Vitis workspace, open a Linux command terminal and ``cd`` to the Vitis directory in the repo.